+b) DRAM

+Dynamic RAM uses capacitors as switching devices to store.
+The capacitors charges when data is 1 and do not charge when the data is 0.
+Unlike SRAM, DRAM requires refreshing circuits for the data refreshment to avoid current leakage.
+Usually, it is slower but cheaper than SRAM.
+Most computers main memory is made up of DRAM due to higher access time.

+Figure 11 Random Access Memory in a motherboard

+Read-Only Memory

-Figure 22 Random Access Memory in a motherboard Read-Only Memory The Read-Only Memory (ROM) chip is a type of primary memory that stores the basic input/output system (BIOS) information that runs when the computer is booting or starting.
+The Read-Only Memory (ROM) chip is a type of primary memory that stores the basic input/output system (BIOS) information that runs when the computer is booting or starting.
 They are non-volatile memory that generally contains instructions for booting the computer or loading the operating system.
 This information is in boot and power management firmware.
 Modern motherboards apply Unified Extensible Firmware Interface (UEFI) instead of BIOS.

-The flash chips are non-volatile devices that do not require electricity.
-They are used in computers, cell phones, digital cameras, etc. The cache memory is special high-speed memory that temporarily stores instructions and data that the CPU is using frequently, Thus speeding up the processing.
-The Level 2 or external caches generally range in size from 64 Kilobytes to 2 Megabytes.
-3.2 Secondary Storage Devices A secondary storage device can be described as a persistent or non-volatile medium that can save up data for a long time until it is overwritten, deleted, or corrupted.
+Flash chips are non-volatile devices that do not require electricity.
+They are used in computers, cell phones, digital cameras, etc.

+The cache memory is special high-speed memory that temporarily stores instructions and data that the CPU is using frequently, Thus speeding up the processing.
+The Level 2 or external caches generally range from 64 Kilobytes to 2 Megabytes.

+3.1 Secondary Storage Devices

+A secondary storage device can be described as a persistent or nonvolatile medium that can save up data for a long time until it is overwritten, deleted, or corrupted.
 These storage devices can either be fixed or removable.
 Examples of secondary storage devices are Hard Disk Drive (HDD) and Solid State Drive (SSD).
 The removable USB flash drive and optical compact disks can be used to copy or transfer data between computers.
-The fixed drives are usually permanently connected to the system unit of the computer.
+The fixed drives are usually permanently connected to the computer's system unit.
 HDD and SSD are often connected to the motherboard through communication cables.
-HDD is capable of using its read/write heads to store digital data on a magnetic surface of a rigid plate.
-HDD physical size is usually $3\frac{1}{2}$ and $2\frac{1}{2}$ inches for desktops and laptops respectively.
-These types of storage devices shall be discussed as follows; Compact Disc, DVD, Blu-ray are examples of optical external storage devices while USB Flash Drives are made up of solid-state materials.
+HDD can use its read/write heads to store digital data on a magnetic surface of a rigid plate.
+HDD physical size is usually 31⁄2 and 21⁄2 inches for desktops and laptops, respectively.

+These types of storage devices shall be discussed as follows;

+Compact Disc, DVD, and Blu-ray are examples of optical external storage devices, while USB Flash Drives are made up of solid-state materials.
 Flash drives as also known as thumb drives or USB-key.

-Difference between Hard drives and Solid State Drives A solid-state drive (SSD) is a secondary storage device that implements an array of integrated circuits to store data persistently.
-Hard disk drives are found in virtually all older computers, due to their high capacity and low cost, but solid-state drives are faster and more power-efficient but more expensive.
+Difference between Hard drives and Solid State Drives

+A solid-state drive (SSD) is a secondary storage device that implements an array of integrated circuits to store data persistently.
+Hard disk drives are found in virtually all older computers due to their high capacity and low cost, but solid-state drives are faster and more power-efficient but more expensive.
 Flash drives are removable and external SSD.
 They consume less power, and they are usually faster and cheaper than hard disk drives.
 Technologically, hard drives store bytes of data as a magnetic pattern on a spinning metal disk in high pitch spinning sound.
-The solid-state drives that store bytes on flash chips, do not have spinning parts but use silicon chips and electrons.
-COMPUTER HARDWARE Today, high-performance computer clusters use disk array controllers for greater reliability, security, and massive storage.
+The solid-state drives that store bytes on flash chips do not have spinning parts but use silicon chips and electrons.
+Today, high-performance computer clusters use disk array controllers for more excellent reliability, security, and massive storage.
 Figure 23 shows Hard Disk Drive for persistent storage.

-Figure 23 Hard Disk Drive for persistent storage Figure 24 and 25 shows USB flash drive or Optical disc which can be used to transfer data between computers via the USB port.
+Figure 12 Hard Disk Drive for persistent storage

+Figure 24 and 25 show a USB flash drive or Optical disc, which can be used to transfer data between computers via the USB port.
 They are compatible with most hardware and software specifications.